Search for heavy diboson resonances in semileptonic final states in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Object reconstruction and identification

-Variable-radius (VR) jets are used to identify large-$R$ jets containing $b$-hadrons.
+Variable-radius (VR) jets are used to identify $b$-jets from boosted hadronic $\Vqq$ decays that are reconstructed as large-$R$ jets.
 They are reconstructed from ID tracks associated with large-$R$ jets by using the anti-$k_t$ algorithm with a $\pT$-dependent radius $R$ parameter between 0.02 and 0.4 and a $\rho$-parameter of 30~\GeV~\cite{ATL-PHYS-PUB-2017-010}.
 They are required to have $\pt>10$~\GeV\ and $|\eta|<2.5$.
 The same $b$-tagging algorithm which is used for small-$R$ jets is applied to identify variable-radius jets from $b$-hadrons.